ehsu4220/CyberEffects_IPDIM/README.md

           Make changes to the 'srvip' variable in implant.cs with the srvip that the flask server uses

-3. Build the implant.cs into an executable disguised as bdservicehost.exe that runs as a windows executable
+3. Build the implant.cs into an executable disguised as bdservicehost.exe

           Use .Net 4.0 Windows device to build the executable

-          csc /target:winexe /out:bdservicehost.exe implant.cs
+          csc /out:bdservicehost.exe implant.cs

 4. Start listener by running the listener.sh script